Last Updated on 22nd April 2022 by Pauline

 How to Make Deer Jerky with a Dehydrator

-You can make your deer jerky in a dehydrator as well, and this is just as easy as the
+You can make your deer jerky in a dehydrator as well, and this is just as easy as the oven baking method.
+A lot of the process stays exactly the same too.

 Heat up the dehydrator to 165 degrees Fahrenheit.
 You will want to lay the strips directly onto the dehydrator racks.
 Once again, ensure that there is enough space in between each strip so that they are not touching one another.